SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

 ---
 title: SQL with Databricks
 id: sql-with-databricks
-description: A tutorial on using Low-code SQL
+description: A tutorial on using SQL with the help of Data Transformation Copilot
 sidebar_position: 1
 tags:
   - sql
   - tutorial
 ---

-At Prophecy, we've added low-code SQL capabilities to version [3.0](https://www.prophecy.io/blog/announcing-prophecy-3-0-low-code-sql-transformations) of our platform, so users can build highly performant queries on par with the best analytics engineers without needing to be coding experts.
+At Prophecy, we've added Copilot for SQL capabilities to version [3.0](https://www.prophecy.io/blog/announcing-prophecy-3-0-low-code-sql-transformations) of our platform, so users can build highly performant queries on par with the best analytics engineers without needing to be coding experts.
 We built this feature on top of [dbt Core™️ ](https://github.com/dbt-labs/dbt-core), an open-source tool for managing SQL-based data transformations.
-With low-code SQL, our customers can build complex queries visually, and the tool automatically translates them into optimized SQL code in Git that’s fully open and accessible to all.
+With Copilot for SQL, our customers can build complex queries visually, and the tool automatically translates them into optimized SQL code in Git that’s fully open and accessible to all.
 This makes it simpler for more people to work with data and extract insights.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>
 <div class="wistia_responsive_wrapper" style={{height:'100%',left:0,position:'absolute',top:0,width:'100%'}}>